Chimney Sweep Cost

 Get Prices

-How Much Does Sweeping a Chimney Cost?
+How Much is a Chimney Sweep?

-The averagecost to have your chimney swept is usually around £70 - £120, although prices will obviously depend on several factors such as the type of appliance or chimney, the time it will take to complete the cleaning, plus the location and ease of access.
+The average cost to have your chimney swept is usually around £70 - £120, although prices will obviously depend on several factors such as the type of appliance or chimney, the time it will take to complete the cleaning, plus the location and ease of access.

 The cost to sweep a typical open fire chimney starts from £80, while a lined stove chimney ranges from £80 to £150.